 The following list of Canadian stocks could each make up 5% of your total non-registered portfolio or overall portfolio.
 I personally wouldn’t have too many stocks in my portfolio over 5% in portfolio value but your mileage may vary!
 I answered that question and posted it on my FAQs page.

 I have highlighted these Canadian stocks because most pay a good dividend, they are established companies with built-in diversification (beyond Canadian borders) and when combined/collectively, they could also deliver a healthy growing income stream of cash beyond the returns of XIU, XIC, ZCN or a comparable Canadian-indexed ETF.

 Meaning, you might even beat the Canadian index.

-Disclosure: I own most of these Canadian stocks below at the time of this post.
+Disclosure: I own all these Canadian stocks below at the time of this post.